mikeminutillo/ms-ext-exploration/README.md

 #### `Seen.txt`

 Place one project name on each line.
 These projects will be marked as `Seen` (Green in the diagram).

-You can use this to guide your exploration.
-When you sit down to explore, run the tool and and open the diagram.
-Pick one of the Green (Seen) packages and locate it's source code.
-Have a read.
-Write some spike code.
-Once you are happy that you understand the basics of the project, add it to the bottom of `Seen.txt` and repeat the process.